-As a prospective student, you are encouraged to review this catalog prior to signing an agreement to enroll.
+For California prospective students, you are encouraged to review this catalog prior to signing an agreement to enroll.
 You are also encouraged to review the "School Performance Fact Sheet," which will be provided to you prior to signing the agreement.